 Please note that for the preliminary examination and the doctoral defense committees, all DHD students must have a Faculty Advisor/Chair from the Department of Disability and Human Development.
 At least three (3) committee members must have a DHD Faculty appointment.
-At least one (1) member must have their home department in DHD.
+At least two (2) members must have their home department in DHD.